 More than 1,800 teachers have taken UTeach's online Blended Learning courses.
 Although remote learning is different from blended learning, many of the resources used for blended learning may also be applied to remote instruction.

 This is a time of extreme change and anxiety for everyone.
-Please be kind to yourself and your students by keeping it simple.
+In our experience, one key approach can help you, your students, and their caregivers: Please be kind to yourself and your students by keeping it simple.

 Personalized Learning Plans

 Creating a Personalized Learning Plan involves designing customized lessons and activities to accommodate individual students’ learning path and pace.
 Customized lessons should incorporate blended learning strategies to facilitate student content mastery.
 As students work through personalized learning pathways, assessments should be embedded throughout and continual feedback provided.
 Prior to embarking on a personalized learning pathway, teachers should collect and integrate academic and non-academic data about each student.
 Discussions should take place with each student to determine personal learning goals and pathways to ensure the proper channels are in place to meet individual goals.
 Teachers are encouraged to align each student’s learning goals and pathways to academic standards and expected learning outcomes.
 The content and accompanying blended learning activities should be created in advance.

 Review the two models showcased: choice boards (menus) and playlists or you can create your own personalized learning templates to use for remote instruction.

 Links to information related to both models have been provided or you may conduct your own research to support the development of choice boards and/or playlists to implement in remote instruction.

 Create discussions for students to interact with in an online setting.
 Make sure the discussion relates to relevant learning content that is presently being covered.
 Discussions should include critical thinking questions that support collaboration amongst students.
 Be specific with your expectations for the discussion.